uzair-hannure/lead-management-server/README.md

 **5.** **Create a Pull Request** by clicking the _New Pull Request_ button on your repository page.

 ## Help
-If you need any help anywhere in the process, you can always ask a question on our [Gitter Chat](https://gitter.im/jboss-outreach/gci).
+If you need any help during the process, you can always ask a question on our [Gitter Chat](https://gitter.im/jboss-outreach/gci).

-Happy Coding!
+Happy coding!